subhylahiri/numpy_linalg_extras/README.md

-# Numpy linear algebra enhancements
+# Linear algebra enhancements for numpy

 This package contains classes and functions that make the syntax for linear algebra in `numpy` cleaner, particularly with respect to broadcasting and